dmnfarrell/snipgenie/README.md

 ## Inputs

+You can provide single folder with all the files in one place or multiple folders.
 Folders are searched recursively for inputs with extensions `*.f*q.gz`.
 So be careful you don't have files in the folders you don't want included.
 The following file structure will load both sets of files if you provide the parent folder as input.
 You can also provide multiple separate folders using -i as shown above.

+For example if you provide -i data with the following structure:

 ```
 data/